Love Books? Consider Alternatives to Amazon

 In my opinion, there are no better places in your community than your local public library and local bookstore.

-Use the Libby app to borrow and read ebooks and audiobooks from your local public library for free.
+Did you know you can use the Libby app to borrow and read ebooks and audiobooks from your local public library for free.

 Search for local independent bookstores in your area at Indiebound or Bookshop.

 Sadly, we don’t have any independent bookstores closer than 13 miles away.
-When we first bought our home, we had eight bookstores within 13 miles of us.

 Wrapping Up